-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters stay fresher longer too, usually between three to six months.
+These filters last longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can add in your home.
+There are several different types of electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged components to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.